King You of Zhou — Controversial Kingdom Terminator and His Beautiful Icy Queen Bao Si

 Ji Yijiu was supported to ascend to the throne as King Ping of Zhou, by his grandfather Lord Shen.

-However, other lords believed that Ji Yijiu was a traitor, since he and his grandfather allied with other forces, perished their kingdom, destroyed the capital city, and murdered his father and brother.
+However, other lords believed that Ji Yijiu was a traitor, since he and his grandfather allied with other forces, buried their kingdom, destroyed the capital city, and murdered his father and brother.

 Hence, Ji Yuchen (about 790 BC — 750 BC), the younger brother of King You of Zhou, was then supported by these lords, as the King Xie of Zhou.